PackeTsar/autoshell/README.md

 -----------------------------------------
 ##   GETTING STARTED   ##

+Below are some nuts and bolts to help you understand how to use Autoshell.
+If you want a quick 'how-to', then check out the **[Autoshell Tutorial](TUTORIAL-1.md)**.

 Once you have installed Autoshell, you can see the command guide with `autoshell -h`.

 Since modules are able to add their own arguments into the argument parser when they are imported, you can see a module's help by importing it (ie: `-m crawl`) and then adding the `-h` argument.
 You can see this by trying `autoshell -m crawl -h`, there you will see a section of argument descriptions for the Crawl module.